Is a Correction Looming Ahead for Archer-Daniels-Midland Company (ADM)

 Current profitability levels for the company are sitting at:

-Based on Archer-Daniels-Midland Company (ADM), the company’s capital structure generated 49.59 points at debt to equity in total, while total debt to capital is 33.15.
+Based on Archer-Daniels-Midland Company (ADM), the company’s capital structure generated 55.27 points at debt to equity in total, while total debt to capital is 35.59.
+Total debt to assets is 22.23, with long-term debt to equity ratio resting at 43.74.
+Finally, the long-term debt to capital ratio is 28.17.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-When we switch over and look at the enterprise to sales, we see a ratio of 0.58, with the company’s debt to enterprise value settled at 0.26.
+When we switch over and look at the enterprise to sales, we see a ratio of 0.60, with the company’s debt to enterprise value settled at 0.28.
+The receivables turnover for the company is 12.11 and the total asset turnover is 1.37.
+The liquidity ratio also appears to be rather interesting for investors as it stands at 1.50.